m7r/dark-modern-fit/README.md

 ![Preview](assets/preview.png)

-A variant of the VSCode standard theme Dark+ with fewer distractions from the code area.
+A variant of the "Dark+" theme with a strong focus on the code area.
+Other distractions fade into the background.

-Minimalist means fewer borders, fewer color and background variants but also a little more, comments and function parameters now use an italic font variant.
+Whether VSCode, Markdown Github Preview Plugin, Terminal Colors or Edge and macOS Finder windows, everything just fits.

 ## Optional Configuration

-### Font Settings
+### Suggested Settings

-Recommended values ​​for settings.json

 ```json
 "editor.fontFamily": "'JetBrains Mono', monospace",